ossia/ossia-docs/source/index.html.md

 ```smalltalk
 ```

-Domains allow to set a range of accepted values for a given address.
+Domains allow to set a range of accepted values for a given parameter.
-Only meaningful for nodes with addresses.
+Only meaningful for nodes with parameteres.

 ## Clip mode